simonw/google-drive-to-sqlite/README.md

   Or you can use one of the following shortcuts:

-  - Google Docs: html, text, rtf, pdf, word, zip, epub
+  - Google Docs: html, text, rtf, pdf, doc, zip, epub
-  - Google Sheets: excel, pdf, csv, tsv, zip
+  - Google Sheets: xls, pdf, csv, tsv, zip
-  - Presentations: powerpoint, pdf, text
+  - Presentations: ppt, pdf, text
   - Drawings: jpeg, png, svg

   "zip" returns a zip file of HTML.